On the integrability structure of the deformed rule-54 reversible cellular automaton: Bulk Integrability

 \begin{itemize} \item [3.]
 We take the glued chain and glue it once more resulting in a $2^4=16$-dimensional local Hilbert space.
 In this way, we can treat $\mathcal{Q}_3$ as a range-2 charge $\Theta_2$ and similarly $\mathcal{Q}_5$ as a range-3 charge $\Theta_3$.
-At this point, the result of \cite{hokkyo2025integrability} guarantees the existence of an infinite number of charges.
+At this point, the result of \cite{hokkyo2025integrability} guarantees the existence of an infinite number of charges\footnote{We remark that, in this double-glued picture, the charge $\Theta_2$ is the only one of range 2.}.
 Since we are interested in checking the commutator with $\mathbb{U}$, we again use the boost operator in its standard form \eqref{booststandard} to construct the next charge, $\Theta_4$ (corresponding to $Q_{14}$). \begin{itemize} \item [3.1] We explicitly verify that $[\mathbb{U},\Theta_4]=0$. \end{itemize} \item[4.]
 We show how to use the three conserved charges $Q_6, Q_{10}$ and $Q_{14}$ to obtain a perturbative expansion of the Lax operator up to third order in the spectral parameter. \end{itemize} To summarize, we prove that, given

 the following also holds

 where $Q_{10}$ and $Q_{14}$ are constructed by formally taking the logarithmic derivative of the transfer matrix \eqref{transfermedium}, and hence depend on $Q_6$, together with additional range-6 terms to be determined\footnote{This statement is explained in Sec. \ref{evidenceofintegrability}, point 4.}.